Musical instrument insurance for students: guitar

 Katrin Straub

-Your guitar is more than just an instrument – it's a companion for your studies.
-However, a careless moment can lead to damage costing several hundred euros.
-A specialized musical instrument insurance for students provides comprehensive coverage for your guitar.
+Your guitar is more than just an instrument – it is a companion throughout your studies.
+But a moment of carelessness can lead to damage costing several hundred euros.
+A specialist musical instrument insurance policy for students provides comprehensive cover for your guitar.

 The topic in brief and concise terms